thenatzzz/Large_Scale_Object_Detection/README.md

 #### Codes and Pipeline:
 * **Obtaining Dataset**: SIXray dataset contains Positive samples(the images containing objects of interest namely prohibited items that we want to localize/classify) and Negative samples (the images containing non-prohibited items) which are later used for evaluating our models.
 (Downloading SIXray from links above)
-* **Preprocessing Dataset**: We use subset of Positive samples for Training and another subset of Positive samples combining with Negative samples for Testing/Evaluating.
+* **Preprocessing Dataset**: We use a subset of Positive samples for Training and another subset of Positive samples combining with Negative samples for Testing/Evaluating.

-1. In this project, we do not use the whole SIXray dataset due to limitation on computation issue.
-Since we are using subset of main dataset, we need to get new labels.
+1. In this project, we do not use the whole SIXray dataset due to limitations on computation issues.
+Since we are using a subset of the main dataset, we need to get new labels.
 Later, these labels are used for Testing/Evaluating of models.

 2. We turn image and location file(.xml) of Positive samples into Tensorflow Record for Training.